Go-go dancing: Television and media

 Go-go dancers were employed as background dancers accompanying performances (real or lip-synced) by rock and roll bands on teen music programs in the mid-1960s.
 Hullabaloo was a musical variety series that ran on NBC from 12 January 1965 to 29 August 1966.
 The Hullabaloo Dancers—a team of four men and six women—appeared on a regular basis.
 Another female dancer, model/actress Lada Edmund, Jr., was best known as the caged "go-go girl" dancer in the Hullabaloo A-Go-Go segment near the closing sequence of the show.
 Other dance TV shows during this period such as ABC's Shindig!
 (16 September 1964 – 8 January 1966) also featured go-go dancers in cages.
 Sometimes these cages were made of clear plastic with lights strung inside of them; sometimes the lights were synchronized to go on and off with the music.
 Shivaree (syndicated, 1965–1966), another music show, usually put go-go dancers on scaffolding and on a platform behind the band which was performing.
 Beat-Club, a German show in the period, also used go-go dancers.
-Each show of the period had a particular method of bringing the go-go dancers into camera view.

 Go-go dancing became the subject of 1960s pop songs such as "Little Miss Go-Go" (1965) by Gary Lewis & the Playboys and "Going to a Go-Go" (1965) by the Miracles.